 Tax Treatment

-- Interest is generally not tax deductible
+- Interest is normally not tax deductible

-- No tax benefits on principal repayment
+- No principal repayment tax breaks

 Business Use